Emergence of rotational modes in nuclear fission: Method

 with constants $c$ and $ \lambda $ determined from empirical considerations and the constant of proportionality is given by

 The kinetic energy from the above one dimensional model of motion is given by $E_{K}=\frac{1}{2}M_{eff}~\dot{\bar{R}}^{2}$.
-In this simple model of saddle to scission motion, the transverse motions are not taken into account.
+In this model of saddle to scission motion, the transverse motions are not taken into account.
 There are degrees of freedom with transverse components in the dinucleus; for example, the thermally generated rotational degrees and such degrees have to be taken into account.
 Once the restriction to just one dimension is lifted, numerous exchanges occur that result in coherent excitations and non-coherent intrinsic excitations.
 The non-coherent intrinsic excitations together constitute a heat bath of energy content $preTXE$.
-An approximation is made in this work that the heat bath acquires half of the quantity of the kinetic energy gain from the one-dimensional model and the rest half is retained by the collective motions including kinetic, i.e, $preTXE = \frac{1}{2} E_K$.
+An approximation is made in this work that the heat bath acquires half of the quantity of the kinetic energy gain from the one-dimensional model and the rest half is retained by the collective motions, i.e., $preTXE = \frac{1}{2} E_K$.
 Sharing of liberated energy between intrinsic and collective motions is one of the main characteristic of the weak damping phase \cite{swi72}.
+On reaching scission, the accumulation of $preTXE$ comes to an end.
 The reduced elongation parameter $\bar{R}$ and the $preTXE$, both as functions of time, obtained for fission of \textsuperscript{236}U nucleus using the above model, are given in Fig.1.
 Values of the empirical constants used are $c$ = 0.007 fm and $ \lambda $ = 1.0x10\textsuperscript{-21} s\textsuperscript{-1} \cite{wal88}.
-The results presented in Fig.1 are consistent with the microscopic calculations and empirical observations given in\cite{you11,sim14,neg78}.
+The results presented in Fig.1 are consistent with the microscopic calculations and empirical observations cited in \cite{you11,sim14,qia21}.
+It is to be noted that the collective kinetic motions, especially when they are near the originating stage and of small amplitudes, are themselves result of a gather of guided intrinsic motions arising from high dissipation.
+When collective kinetic motion increases there will be more coherency built and the dinucleus reach the weak damping phase.